Using match Expression in PHP 8.0

-PHP has switch
+PHP has the switch

 statement that can be used to execute different blocks of code based on different cases.
-Since PHP 8.0, we can use match
+Since PHP 8.0, we can use the match

 expression that is similar to switch